TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 Ensure MinecraftServer's async server tasks are executed as soon as possible

-In vanilla, execution of async tasks can be skipped for up to 4 ticks when the server is lagging or tick-warping
+In vanilla, execution of async tasks can be skipped for up to 4 ticks when the server is tick-warping

 This rule ensures async tasks are always executed at the nearest async-task phase